-Early Metric-Driven Incentives - MDIs - were (generally) focused on the financial aspects of an organization by either claiming to increase profit margins or reduce costs.
-They were not always successful, for instance driving down costs could sometimes be at the expense of quality, staff (lost expertise) or even losing some of your customer base.
+Early Metric-Driven Incentives - MDIs - were (generally) focused on the financial aspects of an organisation by either claiming to increase profit margins or reduce costs.
+They were not always successful, for instance,å driving down costs could sometimes be at the expense of quality, staff (lost expertise) or even losing some of your customer base.

-A Balanced Scorecard approach is to take a holistic view of an organization and co-ordinate MDIs so that efficiencies are experienced by all departments and in a joined-up fashion.
+A Balanced Scorecard approach is to take a holistic view of an organisation and co-ordinate MDIs so that efficiencies are experienced by all departments and in a joined-up fashion.

-To embark on the Balanced Scorecard path an organization first must know (and understand) the following:
+To embark on the Balanced Scorecard path an organisation first must know (and understand) the following:

 - The company's mission statement